Tigers vs. Phillies Player Props Betting Odds

 Torkelson Stats

-- Torkelson has recorded 49 hits with 13 doubles, five home runs and 23 walks.
-He has driven in 26 runs with two stolen bases.
+- Spencer Torkelson has 49 hits with 13 doubles, five home runs, 23 walks and 26 RBI.
+He's also stolen two bases.

 Torkelson Recent Games